RiturajAgrahari/Django-CRUD-WebApp/README.md

 ## Note:
-In your project you have to make sure about this things:
+In your project you have to make sure about these things:

 ### settings.py:
 ```